 Testing is always necessary to see if the thing being tested will work as desired.
-We can test functionalities, applications, and even websites with these types of tests which we have just discussed above.
-Functional testing is always good because there are many benefits that could be gotten from it.
+We can test functionalities, applications, and even websites with these tests, which we have discussed above.
+Functional testing is always good because many benefits could be obtained from it.

-The first advantage of conducting this type of testing is that it can find bugs if there are any in the program or website we are going to use.
-Even though many developers will say that there is no such thing as bug-free software but this type of testing can really help us minimize the effect and it could also make sure that the program won’t have too many issues when used.
+The first advantage of conducting this type of testing is that it can find bugs, if there are any, in the program or website, we are going to use.
+Even though many developers will say there is no such thing as bug-free software, this testing can help us minimize the effect and ensure that the program won’t have too many issues.

-Another advantage of functional testing is that is can be changed.
-If our website or application needs to have a different function then it will still be possible since we are only testing its functionalities.
+Another advantage of functional testing is that it can be changed.
+If our website or application needs a different function, it will still be possible since we are only testing its functionalities.

 It also helps us validate user requirements on what they need the program/website to do.
-This makes them satisfied once they see how exactly the software does and is going to work for them.
+This satisfies them once they see how exactly the software does and will work for them.

 Finally, functional testing can be done automatically with the use of automation tools that are available in the market today.
-This is useful for us especially if we have a lot of programs and websites to test since this could save up time and money because it doesn’t need a human being to do its job.
-Automation also helps lessen our chances of making mistakes especially when it comes to repetition.
+This is useful for us, especially if we have a lot of programs and websites to test since this could save time and money because it doesn’t need a human being to do its job.
+Automation also helps lessen our chances of making mistakes, especially regarding repetition.

 What are the challenges of Functional Testing?

-No matter how great functional testing is there are also some disadvantages that could be gained from doing this type of test.
+No matter how great functional testing is, some disadvantages could be gained from this type of test.
 One of which is the things that could make it fail and incorrectly perform its work.
-Even though we may not be able to eliminate these factors, we can lessen them and know how to deal with them.
+Even though we may not eliminate these factors, we can lessen them and know how to deal with them.

 One of the biggest challenges that functional testing could have is its speed.
-Since it needs to test each function one by one then a lot of time will be consumed.
-This will delay the process of creating or updating our program/website if we always need to use it.
+Since it needs to test each function individually, much time will be consumed.
+If we always need to use it, this will delay creating or updating our program/application.

-Another challenge is on the skill of its tester or team developing it.
-There are different levels in order to test a software/website and this could be difficult for many especially if they do not have the ability to handle them.
+Another challenge is the skill of its tester or team developing it.
+There are different levels to test a software/website, which could be difficult for many, especially if they cannot handle them.

 It also depends on what type of testing we need to use.
-We may only have one functional test but in order to make it work, we have to use the right ones according to our situation.
+We may only have one functional test, but to make it work, we must use the right ones according to our situation.

 What are the best practices of Functional Testing?

-There are a lot of best practices that can be done while conducting this type of testing and they could really help us out especially if we know and understand them.
-It’s always good for us to always keep these practices in mind so we would know what to do whenever a problem arises.
+A lot of best practices can be done while conducting this type of testing, and they could really help us out, especially if we know and understand them.
+It’s always good to remember these practices so we know what to do whenever a problem arises.

-One of the most important ones is that we should have great communication skills at all times.
-Since this type of testing will involve many people, it’s important for everyone to be able to talk and share their thoughts with each other if they need to enhance the process.
+One of the most important is that we should always have great communication skills.
+Since this type of testing will involve many people, everyone needs to be able to talk and share their thoughts to enhance the process.

 We should always follow a plan and know what needs to be done for the software/website to work perfectly.
-This will help us avoid any rushing issues to occur and if it already did then we can fix them immediately.
+This will help us avoid any rushing issues, and if they already did, we can fix them immediately.

-Another best practice that is useful here is to have reported everything that was tested during each run so technicians or managers can check it.
-This will help them to have an overview of what was going on and how they could lower down the risks for bugs to occur.
+Another useful practice here is to have reported everything tested during each run so technicians or managers can check it.
+This will help them to have an overview of what was going on and how they could lower the risks of bugs occurring.

-It’s also important for us to make sure that we are aware of all changes and updates that might affect the program/website.
+It’s also important for us to ensure that we are aware of all changes and updates that might affect the program/website.
 Making sure about this could save up time for us since we won’t be doing a lot of tests that are not needed.

-We also have to make sure that our program/website is stable and will not crash the moment it’s launched.
-This could lower down its reputation from potential users in case this ever happens which means that sales would decrease as well or even stop completely.
+We must also ensure that our program/website is stable and will not crash when launched.
+This could lower the reputation of potential users if this ever happens, which means that sales would decrease or even stop completely.

 What is the future of Functional Testing?

-Since functional testing is being used by many people, there are also some new additions that have been added to it.
+Since many people are using functional testing, some new additions have been added.
 This would help us make it more efficient and better than before.

-Technology always changes every single day and this is no different when talking about functional testing since they can now do more in one run.
-This means that we will not need to always do it over and over again like before.
+Technology always changes daily, and this is no different when talking about functional testing since they can now do more in one run.
+This means we will not need to do it repeatedly like before.

-There are also a lot of new tools and software’s on the market for us to use so be sure to check them out.
-When using functional testing, make sure to check them out first since they could save up a lot more time and energy when doing it.
+There are also a lot of new tools and software on the market for us to use, so be sure to check them out.
+When using functional testing, check them out first since they could save up much more time and energy.